Texas Holdem Terms

 Protect

-A bet to try and get other players to fold so that you’re playing against as few other hands as possible.
+A protection bet tries to get other players to fold so that you’re playing against as few other hands as possible.

 Quads